-How to Trade Stock Classic Bullish Divergence and Bearish Divergence
+How to Trade Stock Classic Bullish Divergence & Bearish Divergence

-In stock trading, classic divergence is used as a possible sign for a stocks trend reversal and is used by traders when looking for an area where stocks price could reverse and start going in the opposite direction.
-For this reason this stocks setup is used as a low risk entry method and also as an accurate way of exit out of a stocks trade.
+In stock trading, classic divergence is used as a possible signal for a trend reversal and is used by traders when looking for an area where price could reverse & begin going in the opposite direction.
+For this reason this stocks setup is used as a low risk entry method and also as an accurate way of exit out of a trade.

 This strategy is a low risk method to sell near the top or buy near the bottom, this makes the risk on your trades are very small relative to the potential reward.
 However, this is one technique with very many whipsaws & most traders do not recommend using it.

 Divergence in Trading is also used to predict the optimum point at which to exit a trade.
-If you already have an open trade that's already profitable, a good way to identify a profit taking level would be the point where you identify this stocks trading setup.
+If you already have an open trade that's already profitable, a good way to identify a profit taking level would be the point where you identify this trade setup.

-There are two types, based on the direction of the Stocks trend:
+There are two types, based on the direction of the trend:

 - Classic Bullish divergence